-- The highest current required by the motor system. - The power supply's capacitance and ability to source current. - The amount of parasitic inductance between the power supply and motor system. - The acceptable voltage ripple. - The type of motor used (Brushed DC, Brushless DC, Stepper). - · The motor braking method.
+- The highest current required by the motor system - The capacitance and ability to source current - The amount of parasitic inductance between the power supply and motor system - The acceptable voltage ripple - The type of motor used (brushed DC, brushless DC, stepper) - The motor braking method

-The inductance between the power supply and motor drive system will limit the rate current can change from the power supply.
-If the local bulk capacitance is too small, the system will respond to excessive current demands or dumps from the motor with a change in voltage.
+The inductance between the power supply and the motor drive system limits the rate current can change from the power supply.
+If the local bulk capacitance is too small, the system responds to excessive current demands or dumps from the motor with a change in voltage.
 When adequate bulk capacitance is used, the motor voltage remains stable and high current can be quickly supplied.